Pearson CFO says no plans to sell FT, book stake

 Freestone said the agreement was a sensible protection for a minority shareholder, and not a sign it was already planning to exit the business.

-Fallon’s promotion also sparked speculation Pearson could sell FT Group, which includes the pink-paged newspaper, half of the Economist magazine and Mergermarket - an asset that was always a favourite with Scardino.
+Fallon’s promotion also sparked speculation Pearson could sell FT Group, which includes the pink-paged newspaper, half of the Economist magazine and Mergermarket - an asset that was always a favorite with Scardino.

 “I would not really expect any great change of strategy as a result of (Fallon’s appointment),” Freestone said. “(The FT) is something that we are very proud of ...
 It is a very highly valued asset”.